 In implementing BMPs, it is recognized that each producer's operation is unique and individual.
-The information set forth in the manual is not exhaustive and does not address or identify all the factors that may affect production practices and land management for cattle operations.
+The information set forth in the manual is not exhaustive and does not address or identify all the factors that may affect production practices and land management for equine operations.
 Producers may determine that it may be necessary to add practices to the BMP Checklist to fit specific production unit needs.
-In doing so, the producer may consult the BMP manual and other publications and information as part of the analysis of the site's individual characteristics, historical uses, economic and technical considerations, market factors, and changes in production requirements for different varieties of the commodity.
+In doing so, the producer may consult the BMP manual and other publications and information as part of the analysis of the site's individual characteristics, historical uses, economic and technical considerations, market factors, and changes in production.